syncfusion-content/maui-docs/MAUI/CircularProgressBar/getting-started.md

 ## Initializing progress bar

-Create an instance for the progress bar control, and add it as content.
-The progress bar control has two variants: The `SfLinearProgressBar` and `SfCircularProgressBar`.
-Each renders the progress in its own shape, such as rectangle and circle, respectively.
-Initialize both progress bars with a progress value using the Progress property as demonstrated in the following code sample.
+Create an instance for the circular progress bar control, and add it as content.

 {% tabs %}